KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/user-accounts/README.md

 # User Accounts: Slack, Codecademy & CodePen

 Coding & Cocktails supports your own efforts to learn to code.
 Between sessions, you will want to continue to practice on your own.
-We refer to these sites often in the sessions as critical tools that we use to help learn to code.
-The accounts are free unless you choose to buy a premium subscription but that is not necessary for anything we do here.
+We refer to these sites often in the sessions as tools designed to help you learn to code.
+The accounts are free unless you elect to buy a premium subscription but that is not necessary for anything we do here.

 ## Highly Recommended Accounts
 * **Slack**: [kcwit.slack.com](http://kcwit.slack.com) - our 24x7 chat room.
 The \#codingandcocktails channel will help you keep in touch with your Coding & Cocktails girlfriends.
 Creating a Slack account is highly recommended.